AndysRepo/andysrepo.github.io/teaching.md

 <p align=center>
 Academic Year: 2022/2023

-<p>In the second semester, I'll teach a course at the Physics Department of Cagliari University (Italy), together with Prof. Attilio V. Vargiu, named <b>Models and Methods for Computational Biophysics</b> (3 CFU).
-The course will be divided into three modules for which a tentative syllabus is reported below:
+<p>In the second semester, I'll teach the <u>machine (deep) learning module</u> of the course <b>Models and Methods for Computational Biophysics</b> (3 CFU) at the Physics Department of Cagliari University (Italy).
+The remaining modules will be taught by Prof. Attilio V. Vargiu.
+A tentative syllabus for the whole course is reported below:
 </p>

 <p>